 Each new student is required to attend a Jaguar Nation Welcome, orientation session!

 We urge all students to register online for a Jaguar Nation Welcome session as soon as possible.
 Each student will be charged a $40.00 Orientation Fee upon registering.
 To determine which date is best suited for you as a new student, please go to the section of the website that serves your student type:

-- Freshman are defined as first time college attendees.
+- Freshmen are defined as first time college attendees.